Punktum-dk/epp-service-specification/README.md

 - `dkhm:usertype`, which has to be one of:
 	- `company`, indicating a company
-	- `public_organization`, indicating a public organisation
+	- `public_organization`, indicating a public organization
 	- `association`, indicating an association
 	- `individual`, indicating an individual

 The user type will result in context-specific interpretation of the following fields:

 - EAN - this number is only supported for user types: `company`, `public_organization` and `association`.
 It is only mandatory for `public_organization` and optional for `company` and `association`.
 [EAN][EAN description] is used by the public sector in Denmark for electronic invoicing, private companies can also be assigned EAN, but this it not so widespread at this time.
-EAN is required by law for public sector organisations, so this field has to be completed and it has to validate for this type.
+EAN is required by law for public sector organizations, so this field has to be completed and it has to validate for this type.
 - CVR - (VAT number) this is only supported for user types: `company`, `public_organization` and `association`.
 The number is required for handling VAT correctly, mandatory for user types `company` and `public_organization` and optional for the user type `association`.
 - pnumber - (production unit number) this is only supported for user types: `company`, `public_organization` and `association`.
 The number is used for handling validation correctly and the field is optional.